What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 - A copy of the conviction history report, if any; and

-- An explanation of the applicant’s right to respond to the notice of the employer’s preliminary decision before that decision becomes final and notification of the deadline by which the applicant may respond.
-This explanation must inform the applicant that the response may include the submission of evidence challenging the accuracy of the conviction history report that is the basis for rescinding the offer, evidence of rehabilitation or mitigating circumstances, or both.
+- An explanation of the candidate’s right to respond to the notice of the employer’s preliminary decision before that decision becomes final and notification of the deadline by which the candidate may respond.
+This explanation must inform the candidate that the response may include the submission of evidence challenging the accuracy of the conviction history report that is the basis for rescinding the offer, evidence of rehabilitation or mitigating circumstances, or both.

 The employer may also explain its reasoning in making the preliminary decision, but that statement of reasoning is not required.